Online Hindi Classes

 The best way to send me written work is to scan it so that I can provide you feedback and assess your progress.

-I typically use Skype or Google Hangouts for online classes, but we can use a different platform if you’d prefer.
-To maximize the quality of our connection, I always keep my software up-to-date, use a high-quality headset, and access the Internet on a high-speed and stable connection.
+I typically use Zoom, Skype or Google Meet for online classes, but we can use a different platform if you’d prefer.
+To maximize the quality of our connection, I always keep my software up-to-date, use a high-quality headset, and use a fast and stable Internet connection (a 200 Mbps fiber optic connection) with my computer connected directly to the router.

 When can I schedule online classes?